SAP/fundamental-ngx/CONTRIBUTING.md

 ### Contributor License Agreement

-When you contribute (code, documentation, or anything else), you must be aware that your contribution is covered by the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that is applied to Fundamental NGX itself.
+When you contribute (code, documentation, or anything else), you must be aware that your contribution is covered by the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that is applied to Fundamental Library for Angular itself.
 In particular, you need to agree to the Individual Contributor License Agreement, which can be [found here](https://gist.github.com/CLAassistant/bd1ea8ec8aa0357414e8).
 (This applies to all contributors, including those contributing on behalf of a company).
 If you agree to its content, you simply have to click on the link posted by the CLA assistant as a comment to the pull request.
 Click it to check the CLA and, if you agree to it, accept it on the following screen.
 CLA assistant saves this decision for upcoming contributions and notifies you if there is any change to the CLA in the meantime.